Control What You Can Control

 3. You Can’t Control Luck, But You Can “Make” Yourself Lucky

-Punchers, debris, mechanical failures, they happen.
+Punchers, debris, and mechanical failures, they happen.

 In that same Budapest race, I got a puncture from debris on Lap 2 of the sprint race.
 Nothing I could’ve done.